adobe/acc_docker/README.md

 Client console should be installed on your computer.

-To run this docker, simply include your Adobe Campaign sources on deb directory (debian9 *.deb only) and follow instructions below.
+To run this docker, include your Adobe Campaign sources on "sources" directory (debian9 *.deb only) and follow instructions below.

 ## How to get (build locally)?
 Clone `jordykovic/acc_docker` from here and build it yourself from the Dockerfile with the